shjoshi3/statute-retrieval/README.md

 - Create a `<your-terrier-installation-path>/etc/collection.spec` file using the template of `base-scoring/terrier-files/collection_statute.spec`.
 - Create a `<your-terrier-installation-path>/etc/terrier.properties` file using the template of `base-scoring/terrier-files/terrier.properties.statute`.

 The collection.spec tells Terrier installation the location of documents to index.
 The **order** in collection.spec is important.
 The first file becomes terrier document 1, second file becomes terrier document 2, and so on.
 These document numbers are returned by Terrier while retrieving.
+Also, remember to include the paths of empty statutes S32.txt, S58.txt, S162.txt as the 32nd document, 58th document and 162nd document in collection.spec order respectively.
+Else, the document id in Terrier retrieval output will not match the actual documents in dataset.

 - Now, go to terrier installation folder and run
     + `bin/trec_terrier.sh -i  #for indexing of statute docs`